isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 and shall have the power to conduct and regulate the appeal proceedings as it deems fit.</p>
 <p></p>
-<p>For more information on the Appeal Committee and their proceedings, please
+<p>For more information on the independent Appeal Committee and their proceedings,
-see Section 19 of the Handbook.</p>
+please see Section 19 of the Handbook.</p>
 <h5></h5>
 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>6.
-What happens to any measures/sanctions imposed by the Disciplinary Committee whilst the Appeal is pending?</strong>
+What happens to any measures/sanctions imposed by the independent Disciplinary Committee whilst the Appeal is pending?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>